nengmyun/Ender-Nerds-KR/docs/ambients.md

 We are providing incredibly powerful configuration settings for the ambients.\
 Things ambient system can take into account when deciding what sounds should the player hear at the moment:
 - Biome,
-- Levels (Altitude - Y position) [possible ones: sky, surface, underground],
+- Levels (Height - Y position),
-- Time of the day [possible ones: morning, noon, evening, night]
+- Time of the day
-- Weather [possible ones: clear, rain, thunder]
+- Weather

 You can also adjust:
 - Volume,
 - Delay,
-- amplitude - Amplitude of delay (a randomization of delay),
+- Amplitude of delay (a randomization of delay),
-- prevent_stacking - Sound overlapping (you can force sound to never play while other sounds are playing)
+- Sound overlapping (you can force sound to never play while other sounds are playing)

 **Here's an example sound config:**
 ```